wqxxzd/RaincouverPredictionTest/README.md

 5. Send PR to merge changes to 'main' branch.

 #### Running the tests
-Navigate to the project root directory and use the following command in terminal to test the [functions](https://github.com/UBC-MDS/RaincouverPrediction/tree/main/src) defined in the projects:
+Navigate to the project root directory and use the following command in terminal to test the [functions](https://github.com/UBC-MDS/RaincouverPrediction/tree/main/src) defined in the projects.
+Tests are stored in [here](https://github.com/UBC-MDS/RaincouverPrediction/tree/main/test).
 ```
-pytest tests/<function script files>
+pytest test/*
 ```
-Tests are stored in [here](https://github.com/UBC-MDS/RaincouverPrediction/tree/main/tests).

 ## Reference